kumaraditya21/Autonomous-Self-Driving-Car/README.md

 ## Setting up the Sunfounder PiCar-X

-Follow the steps in the [YouTube tutorial](<setup_youtube_link>) to set up your PiCar-X for autonomous driving and install all the necessary libraries to run the car.
+Follow the steps in the [YouTube tutorial](https://youtu.be/jPuZXMkmg3U) to set up your PiCar-X for autonomous driving and install all the necessary libraries to run the car.

 ## Data Collection

 Data collection is performed using the Sunfounder App-based controller.
-Refer to the [YouTube tutorial](<data_collection_youtube_link>) for a detailed guide on data collection.
+Refer to the [YouTube tutorial](https://youtu.be/juuhLHeTkuU) for a detailed guide on data collection.

 ## Training the Data

 For training the data, the Nvidia Network Architecture is employed.
 The weights of the network are trained to minimize the mean-squared error between the steering command output by the network.
 The network architecture consists of 9 layers, including a normalization layer, 5 convolutional layers, and 3 fully connected layers.
 The input image is split into YUV planes and passed to the network.
 The trained model file is converted to a TFLite file using int8 quantization and saved for running it in the car.
-For more details, refer to the [YouTube tutorial](<training_youtube_link>).
+For more details, refer to the [YouTube tutorial](https://youtu.be/hHS9kKMIwBE).

 ## Running the Car

 The TFLite model is deployed on a Raspberry Pi to run the car on a curved path autonomously.
-Refer to the above demonstration video for the car in action.
+Refer to the demonstration video for the car in action.[YouTube tutorial](https://youtu.be/zrZDC2Kofmw).